Healthy Red Velvet Cheesecake Ice Cream

-My recipe has nearly ⅓ the calories of Ben & Jerry’s, so you can help yourself to another serving, guilt-free!
+My recipe has ⅓ the calories of Ben & Jerry’s, so you can help yourself to another serving (or two), guilt-free!
 My recipe not only saves you calories, but it saves you fat, saturated fat, carbs, and sugar too.
-Yeah, let’s avoid the store-bought ice creams that are packed with refined white sugar, hormone-filled heavy cream, artificial flavorings and artificial food dyes.
+Yeah, let’s avoid the store-bought ice creams that are packed with refined white sugar, hormone-filled heavy cream, artificial flavorings, and artificial food dyes.

 I mean, c’mon, my ice cream has a vegetable in it.
-That means… extra scoop for you!
-And me too. 😉
+That means an extra scoop for you!
+And an extra scoop for me too 😉

 With love and good eats,